-The ART cluster has been quite active in disseminating the research results achieved in the context of the ARTIST2 network of excellence, as an overall strategy for reaching other research/academic/industrial communities with related interests.
+The cluster has been quite active in disseminating the research results achieved in the context of the ArtistDesign network of excellence, as an overall strategy for reaching other research/academic/industrial communities with related interests.

-The operating system platform developed in the context of the Joint Programme of Integration Activities (JPIA) has been extensively used in summer schools and graduate courses to teach how to develop embedded applications with real-time and performance requirements.
+The platform developed in the context of the activity on Resource-Aware Operating System has been extensively used in graduate courses to teach how to develop embedded applications with real-time and performance requirements.

-In additions, several scientific papers have been published and a number of workshops, conferences, and invited talks have been organized by the ART cluster to spread the acquired knowledge in the scientific community.
-The conferences and workshops in which the ART cluster has been involved include:
+In addition, several scientific papers have been published and a number of workshops, and conferences have been organized by the cluster to spread the acquired knowledge in the scientific community.
+The conferences and workshops in which the cluster has been involved include:

-- OSPERT 2008: Workshop on Operating Systems Platforms for Embedded Real-Time applications, Prague, Czech Republic, July 1, 2008. - ETFA 2007: IEEE International Conference on Emerging Technologies and Factory Automation, Patras, Greece, September 25-28, 2007. - RTSS 2007: IEEE Real-Time Systems Symposium, Tucson, Arizona, USA, December 3-6, 2007. - ECRTS 2008: Euromicro Conference on Real-Time Systems, Prague, Czech Republic, July 2-4, 2008. - RTAS 2008: IEEE Real-Time and Embedded Technology and Applications Symposium, St. Louis, MO, United States, April 22-24, 2008. - HSCC 2007: ACM International Conference on Hybrid Systems: Computation and Control, Pisa, Italy, April 3-5, 2007. - RTCSA 2008: IEEE International Conference on Embedded and Real-Time Computing Systems and Applications, Kaohsiung, Taiwan, August 25-37, 2008. - IFAC 2008 World Congress, Seoul, Korea July 6-11, 2008. - IECON 2007: Annual Conference of the IEEE Industrial Electronics Society, Taipei, Taiwan, November 5-8, 2007. - WFCS 2008: IEEE International Workshop on Factory Communication Systems, Dresden, Germany, May 20-23, 2008. - RTN 2008: International Workshop on Real Time Networks, Prague, Czech Republic, July 1, 2008.

-- WPDRTS 2008: International Workshop on Parallel and Distributed Real-Time Systems (In conjunction with IPDPS), Miami, Florida, USA, April 14, 2008. - Ada Europe 2008: International Conference on Reliable Software Technologies, Venice, Italy, June 16-20, 2008. - ISORC 2008: IEEE International Symposium on Object and component-oriented Real-time distributed Computing, Orlando, Florida, USA, May 5-7, 2008. - WTR 2007: Brazilian Workshop on Real-Time Systems, Belem, Brazil, May 28th, 2007. - RTNS 2007: Int.
-Conf on Real-Time and Networked Embedded Systems, Nancy, France, March 29-30, 2007. - SAE 2008 World Congress, Detroit, Michigan, USA, April 14-17, 2008.
+- OSPERT: Workshop on Operating Systems Platforms for Embedded Real-Time applications. - ETFA: IEEE International Conference on Emerging Technologies and Factory Automation. - RTSS: IEEE Real-Time Systems Symposium. - ECRTS: Euromicro Conference on Real-Time Systems. - RTAS: IEEE Real-Time and Embedded Technology and Applications Symposium. - HSCC: ACM International Conference on Hybrid Systems: Computation and Control. - RTCSA: IEEE International Conference on Embedded and Real-Time Computing Systems and Applications. - IFAC World Congress. - IECON: Annual Conference of the IEEE Industrial Electronics Society. - WFCS: IEEE International Workshop on Factory Communication Systems. - IECON: Annual Conference of the IEEE Industrial Electronics Society. - RTN: International Workshop on Real Time Networks. - OSERTS: Workshop towards Off-the-Shelf Embedded Real-Time Software. - WPDRTS: International Workshop on Parallel and Distributed Real-Time Systems (In conjunction with IPDPS). - Ada Europe: International Conference on Reliable Software Technologies. - ISORC: IEEE International Symposium on Object and component-oriented Real-time distributed Computing. - DIPES: IFIP Working Conference on Distributed and Parallel Embedded Systems. - WTR: Brazilian Workshop on Real-Time Systems. - RTNS: Int.
+Conf on Real-Time and Networked Embedded Systems. - INCOM: IFAC Simposium on Information Control for Manufacturing. - SAE World Congress.